josephchapman/datasources/logger-speedrun/README.md

 # logger speedrun

 Produces log entries (to stdout) describing the current records in specified categories.
-Logs can be queried via logql and displayed in a dashboard
+Logs can be queried via logql and displayed in a dashboard.

+In a system that doesn't support cron, run the binary with the `-nocron <minutes>` flag to keep the process running in a loop that sleeps for `<minutes>` mintues.

 # Docker